 Spike throughout the whole episode can be considered one big tearjerker.

 To elaborate a bit, it is made pretty clear that the reason Spike dislikes Humdrum in the comic is not just because the character is for comic relief or is rarely helpful... it's because it reminds him of himself.
 That's the opinion he has of his own status on his own little 'team', meaning his self-esteem is suffering.
+Even sadder, things only go back to the same as before after this episode.

 At the beginning when the others are cleaning the castle, they say they don't need him.
 The poor guy looks over to all of them working together, and walks off feeling useless.